Ryan MacDonald (American actor): Early life and career

 Any Wednesday, and Catch Me If You Can.

 In March 1963, having just taken Scott McKay's place for 14 performances in the Chicago production of Jean Kerr's Mary, Mary, MacDonald was called to replace an ailing Donald Harron in the London production, appearing alongside Maggie Smith and fellow import Ron Randell.
 Regarding his performance in particular, Bolton News theatre critic G.F.T. was especially appreciative.

 This is a very funny play mainly concerning the strained reunion of a divorced couple, played by Smith and a very good trans-Atlantic actor, Ryan MacDonald, who was flown over from the States to replace Donald Harron [...]
 Mr. Harron, I believe, was excellent.
 I did not see him; but Ryan MacDonald is splendid and a good foil to Miss Smith.
 He certainly eclipses the Hollywood film star, Ron Randell, who gives a very limp performance as a Hollywood film star.

 In 1970 MacDonald was cast as Roy, Oscar Madison's accountant and one of his poker cronies in the television series The Odd Couple, only appearing in the first season.
 The following year, he became the fourth and final actor—following Bob Carraway, Mike Farrell, and Robert Hogan—cast as Scott Banning on the daytime soap opera Days of Our Lives, playing the part from 1971 through 1973, when the character was "killed off".

 In 1973, in the wake of Scott Banning's demise and a subsequent poll whose voters deemed MacDonald the man most American women would wish to see unclothed, the actor obliged by becoming one of two celebrities whose in-the-buff photo spreads adorn the debut issue of the women's magazine Playgirl.

-MacDonald also acted in films and in television programs such as Nanny and the Professor, The Rockford Files, Police Woman, Mannix, The Doris Day Show, Quincy, M.E., Columbo, Hart to Hart, Emergency!, The Greatest American Hero, THe Facts of Life, Barnaby Jones, The Six Million Dollar Man, Here's Lucy, The Streets of San Francisco, Remington Steele, Quantum Leap, Knots Landing, and Newhart.
-He later appeared in another recurring role in Days of Our Lives, as shady lawyer "Chauncey Powell" from 1991 to 1992.
+MacDonald guest-starred in numerous television programs including Nanny and the Professor, The Rockford Files, Police Woman, Mannix, The Doris Day Show, Quincy, M.E., Columbo, Hart to Hart, Emergency!, The Greatest American Hero, The Facts of Life, Barnaby Jones, The Six Million Dollar Man, Here's Lucy, The Streets of San Francisco, Remington Steele, Quantum Leap, Knots Landing, and Newhart.
+He later appeared in another recurring role in Days of Our Lives, as shady lawyer Chauncey Powell from 1991 to 1992.

 Personal life and death

 Both of MacDonald's marriages ended in divorce; first, to actress Alberta Nelson, and, from 1965 to 1969, to Dean Martin dancer Barbara Andrews.

-MacDonald died in February 2020 in Hollywood, California, at the age of 89.
+MacDonald died on February 13, 2020 in Hollywood, California, at the age of 89.